matter-labs/zinc/zinc-book/src/05-operators/04-casting.md

 **Accepts**
 1. Expression of any type
-2. Expression of the same type or integer type with equal or greater bitlength
+2. Expression of the same or integer type

-**Returns** the integer result.
+**Returns** the casted value.

 Casting allowed:

-- from integers to types of equal or greater bitlength
+- from integer to integer
-- from enums to integers of enough or greater bitlength
+- from enum to integer
 - to the same type (no effect, no errors)

 ```rust,no_run,noplaypen